cisagov/ScubaGear/docs/configuration/scubaconfigapp.md

 Click "Preview & Generate" to enable the preview tab and generate the YAML file.
 This should automatically navigate to the "Preview" tab:
 - Review the generated YAML configuration
 - Verify all settings are correct
-- Make adjustments by returning to previous tabs if needed.
+- Make adjustments by returning to previous tabs if needed

 > [!IMPORTANT]
 > **Be sure to click the "Preview & Generate" when done making updates to pull those changed into yaml output.
 Clicking on the _Preview_ tab won't show the update**